 The retinal scan is a vital part of your full eye exam

 A vital component of your eye exam is the Optomap Retinal imaging.
-This laser scanning procedure provides a digital 3D image of your retina which allows the doctor to perform a much more thorough exam.
+This laser scanning procedure provides a ultra-wide digital image of your retina which allows the doctor to perform a much more thorough exam.
 It is an essential tool in screening and diagnosing many eye problems, including cancers, diabetes, hypertension, strokes, etc. Ideally, the scan is completed as part of the diagnostic testing and reviewed with the Doctor during your appointment.
 It’s also okay to do it afterwards— the Doctor will then review it later and contract you if there are any issues.

 Orthokeratology: the big name, with big results!

-In a nutshell, ortho-K is a safe, non-surgical alternative to laser surgery.
-With the use of custom, oxygen-permeable contact lenses worn at night during sleep, you can have clear vision for the whole day without the use of conventional eyewear!
+In a nutshell, Ortho-k is a safe, non-surgical alternative to laser surgery.
+With the use of custom, oxygen-permeable contact lenses worn at night while you sleep, you can have clear vision for the whole next day without the use of any conventional eyewear!